Breword/tmux/Getting-Started.md

 Paste buffers can be given names but by default they are assigned a name by tmux, such as `buffer0` or `buffer1`.
 Buffers like this are called automatic buffers and at most 50 are kept - once there are 50 buffers, the oldest is removed when another is added.
-If a buffer is givena a name, it is called a named buffer; named buffers are not deleted no matter how many there are.
+If a buffer is given a name, it is called a named buffer; named buffers are not deleted no matter how many there are.

 Copy mode freezes any output in a pane and allows text to be copied.
 View mode